What educators think about Apple’s new iPad

 On whether Schoolwork, educational apps and digital curricula can make a difference

 Blackwood: "The inherent mobility of tablets can allow instructors the flexibility to share content and engage their students in ways that might be more challenging with traditional computers...
-As the number of available apps continue to grow, those in education have more tools as their disposal to bring content to life in the classroom.
+As the number of available apps continue to grow, those in education have more tools at their disposal to bring content to life in the classroom.
 If the classroom is equipped with the appropriate connectors for projection, in many cases instructors can make use of tablets as they would a typical computer.

 Both Schoolwork and ClassKit have my attention.
 I like the idea of providing users with their own profiles and Apple IDs, which will come with increased cloud based storage.
 Allowing students to work on specific assignments in select apps, or checking in on students to see how they're progressing mark major improvements over the current capabilities.
 I am looking forward to an opportunity to personally work with these new features."